M.A. Dance Movement Psychotherapy

 Evolve Movement Therapy was born out of an intention to make Dance and Movement and Therapy accessible to people in all walks of life.

 So how did I get here?
 Maybe it is useful to break it down:

-Dance – Well, Dance is universal and it is something I have always loved.
+Dance – Well, Dance is universal, and it is something I have always loved.
 It is in my blood.
-Over the years I have enjoyed dancing for fun, learning to dance Jive and Salsa, dancing *Gabrielle Roth’s 5 Rhythms, reading about dance, attending dance events and performances, discovering more about the medium of dance as art and as therapy and more recently, training with the Laban Guild to become a Dance Leader in the community.
+Over the years I have enjoyed dancing for fun, learning to dance Jive and Salsa, dancing *Gabrielle Roth’s 5 Rhythms, reading about dance, attending dance events and performances, discovering more about the medium of dance as art and as therapy and more recently, qualifying with the Laban Guild as a Dance Leader in the community.

 Movement – Movement is interchangeable with dance, I am happiest when I am moving whether that is through walking, my regular Yoga practice, in my earlier years as a budding gymnast or somatically when I am meditating – noticing the movement of my breath and the interaction with the body, establishing an inner awareness that creates a balance with the mind.